-The 2023 Lenten season began on
+The 2026 Lenten season begins on

-Ash Wednesday (February 22) and ends on
+Ash Wednesday (February 18) and ends at sundown

-Holy Thursday (April 6)
+on Holy Thursday (April 2 )

 What are you doing for Lent?